 To date, over 50 million ounces of gold Krugerrands have been sold.

 The 2017 Silver Krugerrand features an improved version of the original.
-Computer-assisted technology and laser etching has been utilized to enhance the dies themselves, bringing out impressively sharp details on the new version of the classic design.
+Computer-assisted technology and laser etching have been utilized to enhance the dies themselves, bringing out impressively sharp details on the new version of the classic design.
 It comes in both Proof and Premium Uncirculated finishes, the process to strike Premium Uncirculated coins being similar to the meticulous handled with care, multiple strike approach the Royal Canadian Mint uses to produce its Specimen finish.
 The resulting Premium Uncirculated Krugerrand is almost Reverse Proof in appearance.

 The design of the Krugerrand’s obverse was borrowed from the 1892 South African gold pond coin, which was created under contract by Otto Schultz at the Berlin Mint in Imperial Germany because the mint in Pretoria was not ready for production.
 The central motif is a left-facing portrait of President Paul Kruger.
 He has a lengthy beard and connected sideburns but no mustache.
 The inscriptions SUID AFRICA and SOUTH AFRICA, separated by a small diamond shape longer than it is tall, wrap clockwise around the rim of the coin, starting in the lower left quadrant of the obverse.
 Pointed dentils surround the entire design

 The springbok takes center stage on the reverse, portrayed mid-stride with all feet in the air as it galavants over the savannah.
 The word KRUGERRAND arcs overhead.
 The motif was designed by South African sculptor Coert Steynberg.
-A special 50th anniversary privy mark can be found in the field between the “G” in KRUGERRAND and the hind quarters of the springbok.
+A special 50th-anniversary privy mark can be found in the field between the “G” in KRUGERRAND and the hind quarters of the springbok.
 Beneath the design is the inscription FYNSILWER 1 OZ FINE SILVER R1, which designates its weight, precious metal content and – in a first for Krugerrands of any kind – the face value.

 The year 2017 is divided in half by the central motif, with “20” on the left and “17” on the right.
 As on the obverse, dentils are pointed inward as they encircle the entire side of the coin.